Trilingual-byford/java-challenge/readme.md

 ### How to use this spring-boot project

-- Install packages with `mvn package`
+- Install packages with `./gradlew build`
-- Run `mvn spring-boot:run` for starting the application (or use your IDE)
+- Run `./gradlew bootRun` for starting the application (or use your IDE)
+- Run `./gradlew test` to run the test for the application

 Application (with the embedded H2 database) is ready to be used !
 You can access the url below for testing it :